 According to an internal study of Microsoft, at least 20-30% of queries submitted to Bing search simply names entities, and it is reported 71% of queries contain name entities.

-I’m working on a post about a new patent application published by Google that describes a process Google may use when it comes across entities in a query, and I decided to take a look back to see how much I had written about entities in the past.
+I’m working on a post about a new patent application published by Google that describes a process Google may use when it comes across named entities in a query.
+I decided to take a look back to see how much I had written about entities in the past.
 I was surprised to find that I had written almost 130 posts that mention the word “entities” within them, out of a total of 1,223 posts published on SEO by the Sea since 2005.

-Given how frequently Named Entities appear in queries and how important they are to local search and to Google’s growing Knowledge Base, it started me thinking about what kind of role named entities had in my strategies and approaches for content creation and marketing sites.
+Given how frequently Named Entities appear in queries and how important they are to local search, and Google’s growing Knowledge Base, it started me thinking about what kind of role named entities had in my strategies and approaches for content creation and marketing sites.
 Those are fragmented, and possibly should be more unified.

 With Google’s and Bing’s growing approach to Knowledge Bases and showing knowledge panels along with search results, much of what I’ve written about the knowledge bases of concepts and things that each search engine is building also mention entities.
 You can learn a lot about entities by looking at whether or not knowledge base results show up for them, and what else might be shown, or even in suggested query refinements for them.

 But I was still surprised by some of my mentions of entities that I found while looking back at some of my posts.

 For example, I remembered that when Microsoft wrote about how they might attempt to identify the most important parts of web pages to analyze the content of those pages and identify the main content as opposed to sidebars and footers and heading sections, named entities are one of the linguistic features that they may use to determine what might be the main content area on a page.